 Mat & Katy Linley

-with Phoebe; Jonah and Barnaby
+with with Phoebe, Jonah and Barnaby

+From 2009-2019 the Linleys served with AIM at the Good News Hospital in Mandritsara, Madagascar.
 The hospital is a project of the Association of Bible Baptist Churches of Madagascar, with a vision to show God’s love and to bring the gospel to the people of this region, predominantly the Tsimihety people group.
 The hospital itself is a church planting project, seeking to establish new churches in Mandritsara town, in every town and village within the Mandritsara district, and in several district capitals between the east and west coasts of Madagascar (the main catchment area for the hospital).
 As well as the hospital and community health work, the project incorporates village evangelism, a gospel radio station, a French-speaking Primary School and a School of Nursing and Midwifery.

 Could you partner with the Linleys in this work?